The Best Things To Do at Colorado Bend State Park (Hiking & More!)

 You can’t swim at Gorman Falls, but you can swim in other spring-fed watering holes in the park!
 Spicewood Springs is located right next to the campgrounds and a wonderful spot to swim.
 The water is refreshing as you swim among lush vegetation, trees and rocks.
 Go early if you want the place to yourself!

 If you hike the Spicewood Springs trail, expect to cross back and forth over the water.
 It is a 1.3 miles out and back trail.

 The Spicewood Canyon Trail is an enjoyable trail that overlooks Spicewood Springs and offers views of the Colorado River Canyon and waterfalls.
 The hike is 3 miles out and back.

 Going on a cave tour in Colorado Bend is a really special and adventurous activity!
 There are over 400 caves in the park and cave tours are offered at three levels of difficulty.
-You are required to go with a guide and can book your tour here.
+You are required to go with a guide.
 There are no lights installed in the caves so you’ll only be exploring by the light of your headlamp or flashlight.
 Bring sturdy shoes and prepare to crawl around and get dirty and wet!